kaisenlinux/manpages-dev/packages/progress.md

 DESCRIPTION
        This manual page briefly documents the progress command.

-       This  tool can be described as a Tiny, Dirty, Linux-Only C command that looks for coreutils basic commands (cp, mv, dd, tar, gzip/gunzip, cat, etc.) currently running on your sys‐ tem and displays the percentage of copied data.
+       This  tool can be described as a Tiny, Dirty, C command that looks for coreutils basic commands (cp, mv, dd, tar, gzip/gunzip, cat, etc.) currently running on your system and dis‐ plays the percentage of copied data.

        It can now also estimate throughput (using flag -w).